Sciurumimus

-Sciurumimus ("Squirrel-mimic," named for its tail's resemblance to that of the tree squirrel, Sciurus) is an extinct genus of tetanuran theropod from the Late Jurassic of Germany.
+Sciurumimus ("squirrel mimic," named for its tail's resemblance to that of the tree squirrel genus Sciurus) is an extinct genus of tetanuran theropod from the Late Jurassic Torleite Formation of Germany.
 It is known from a single juvenile specimen representing the type species, Sciurumimus albersdoerferi, which was found in a limestone quarry close to Painten in Lower Bavaria.
 The specimen was preserved with traces of feather-like filaments.

-The Sciurumimus specimen was first announced in 2011 in an informal presentation, but not formally described and named until the following year.
+The Sciurumimus specimen was first announced in an informal presentation by Rauhut and Foth (2011), but not formally described and named until the following year by Rauhut et al. (2012).
 Although originally classified as a basal megalosauroid, later phylogenetic analyses dispute this placement.
+However, a recent analysis on immature coelurosaurs, including compsognathids, finds Sciurumimus back in Megalosauroidea.

 Description

 Sciurumimus is known from a single holotype fossil that is exceptionally well-preserved, with full skeleton in complete articulation along with fine details of soft tissue.
 It is comparable in size and proportions to the juvenile coelurosaur Juravenator, although differs significantly in several anatomical details.
 The skull of Sciurumimus is proportionally large, at 156% of the length of the femur and longer than the cervical vertebrae series.
 These body proportions, along with short forelimbs, lack of fusion in the skeleton, and regular tooth morphology indicate the specimen represents a very young, probably early-posthatchling individual.

 The fossil preserves filamentous plumage at the tail base and on other parts of the body.
 These structures are described as being identical to the stage 1 feathers preserved in some ornithischians, the basal tyrannosaur Dilong, and the basal therizinosauroid Beipiaosaurus.
 Skin is also preserved.
 Although most of the preserved soft tissue on the Sciurumimus holotype likely represent integumentary structures, a small patch of what may be muscle tissue is observed along the rear edge of the tibia.